Vandalism of art: Mona Lisa

 Mona Lisa by Leonardo da Vinci has long been attracting vandals and is currently one of the best-protected artworks.
 On 30 December 1956, a young Bolivian man named Ugo Ungaza Villegas threw a rock at the painting; this resulted in the loss of a speck of pigment near the left elbow, which was later painted over.

 The use of bulletproof glass has shielded the Mona Lisa from more recent attacks.
 In April 1974, a disabled woman, upset by the museum's inaccessibility, sprayed red paint at the painting while it was on display at the Tokyo National Museum.
 On 2 August 2009, a Russian woman, distraught over being denied French citizenship, threw a terracotta mug or teacup, purchased at the museum, at the painting in the Louvre; the vessel shattered against the glass enclosure.
 In both cases, the painting was undamaged.

-In 2022, a French man disguised as an old woman in a wheelchair threw a cake at the glass enclosure before declaring a statement against climate change.
+In 2022, a French man disguised as an elderly woman in a wheelchair threw a cake at the glass enclosure before declaring a statement against climate change.
 The painting was unharmed and the glass was cleaned soon after.

+On 28 January 2024, two attackers from the environmentalist group Riposte Alimentaire (Food Retaliation) threw soup at the painting's protective glass to protest the contemporary state of agriculture.